Swifts flying against blue sky, Stodmarsh NNR

 The KNP was awarded Local Nature Partnership (LNP) status by the government in July 2012 to drive positive change in the local natural environment.
 The Partnership takes a strategic view of the challenges and opportunities involved in managing the natural environment as a system benefiting biodiversity, people and the local economy.
 The KNP’s mission is to enable a diverse range of organisations to work in partnership and to make the best use of their available resources in order to achieve significant gains for Kent’s biodiversity.

-Across 2023 – 25 the partnership will be supporting the Making Space for Nature project that will be developing the Local Nature Recovery Strategy for Kent & Medway.
+Across 2023 – 25 the partnership supported the Making Space for Nature project in developing the Local Nature Recovery Strategy for Kent & Medway.
+This site will be updated in early 2026 with details of the partnership’s role in strategic LNRS delivery.

 Kent Habitat Survey